This resource explains depression and how to manage it during cancer treatment.

 Our social workers provide emotional support and guidance to patients and their families, friends, and caregivers.
 Social work offers programs, including both in-person and online support groups.
 They can also help with practical issues such as transportation to and from medical appointments, temporary housing, and financial concerns.
 Social workers are available at every MSK location.
 To talk with a social worker, ask your doctor or nurse, or call 212-639-7020.

-If you’re interested in joining an online support group, visit the Virtual Programs website at www.msk.org/vp for more information and to sign up.
+If you want to join an online support group, visit the Virtual Programs website.
+Go to www.msk.org/vp to learn more and to sign up.

 Counseling Center